tmpr/tmpr.github.io/zola/content/cv.md

 <details>
 <summary><strong>BSc Artificial Intelligence</strong>, JKU Linz, <i>October 2019 - September 2023</i></summary>

-At JKU Linz, I learned about the foundations of computer science, with an emphasis on mathematics, logics and machine learning.
+At JKU Linz, I learned the foundations of computer science, with a distinct focus on mathematics, logics and machine learning.
 My favorite courses were <a href="https://studienhandbuch.jku.at/detail.php?id=125355_2019W"> Mathematics for AI II</a> (and the other lectures of the series), <a href="https://studienhandbuch.jku.at/104464?lang=en">Computational Logics for AI</a>, <a href="https://studienhandbuch.jku.at/153119"> Sequence Analysis and Phylogenetics </a> and <a href="https://studienhandbuch.jku.at/119811"> Machine Learning: Supervised Techniques</a>.

 </details>